Miniapple8888/MarkChiu/content/startup talks.md

 7. accelerators care more about founder's bg
 	1. initial idea will change a lot
 8. high risk, high reward
+9. be impatient with your dreams
-9. build your own thing -> like making a git pull request to the world! ⭐️
+10. build your own thing -> like making a git pull request to the world! ⭐️

 ## ryan gariepy (04/06/2024)
 clearpath robotics cofounder